 Board: Rossignol Sushi

 Camber Option: Amptek Elite.
-30% rocker in the nose, camber through the middle to the tail with 10% rocker.
+60% camber with 30% rocker in the nose and 10% rocker in the tail

 Boots: K2 Thraxis Size 10

 Conditions: Overcast skies, cooler temps, zero wind, chunder snow, ice, crap, perfect corduroy, and if you were lucky to find it some pow.